Green Workplace Program

 Office of the Architect

-Version 1 is anticipated for release in fall 2013.
-Workplaces interested in participating should contact Andrew Greene to be included on the Version 1 release list.
+Version 1 is anticipated for release in May or June of 2014.
+Workplaces interested in participating should contact Nina Morris to be included on the Version 1 release list.
 In the meantime, the Green Workplace Program Resource Guide is available for review.
 The Guide includes details on the current version of the Green Workplace Program along with useful information on how to implement workplace sustainability practices.